 IACRA is a web-based application (iacra.faa.gov) that guides prospective airmen through the stages of certification.
 IACRA serves as a temporary repository of certification applications until they are accepted as part of the official airman record, maintained in the AVS Registry.
 IACRA allows applicants to manage existing applications, start a new application, or review the status of a previously submitted application.
-Regardless of the process used, all approved certifications will result in an AVS Registry record.
-The electronic process consists of four primary processes; Establishing User Account, Application, Review of Application, and Decision.
+Regardless of the process used, all approved certifications result in an AVS Registry record.
+The electronic process consists of five primary processes; Establishing User Account, Application, Review of Application, Decision, and Subsequent Application Services.

-Establishing User Account
+Establishing User Account6

-In order to submit an electronic application for an airmen certification to the FAA, the applicant must first establish an account in the IACRA system which requires the creation of a user profile.
-To create a user profile the applicant provides their name, date of birth, sex, email address, certificate number and date of issue (if previously holds airmen certificate).
-The applicant then selects two security questions from a drop down list, enters answers, and creates their unique IACRA login; username and password.
-Once the account is established, IACRA displays confirmation that the applicant is registered, their user name, and the system generated FAA Tracking Number (FTN).
-The FTN is a unique and permanent number assigned to each registered user and can be used to track their certification. xxxxxx.
-The FTN is not the same as the certificate number.
+To submit an electronic application for an airmen certification to the FAA, the applicant must first establish an account in the IACRA system which requires the creation of a user profile.
+To create a user profile, the applicant provides their name, date of birth, sex, email address, certificate number and date of issue (for a previously held airmen certificate).
+The applicant then selects two security questions from a drop-down list, enters answers, and creates their unique IACRA login; username and password.